ifgarces/IIS_servicios_base/README.md

 ## 6. Testing

-For running automated test API calls, first ensure the systems are running locally in your machine and then run `make test`.
-You must have Python 3 installed.
+For running automated test API calls, first ensure the systems are running locally in your machine and then run `make test TGR_TARGET_HOST=${MY_LAN_IP}`, where `MY_LAN_IP` is the environment variable representing the LAN-level IP address of your machine (run `python3 tests/curl_tests.py help` for a more technical description).
+Of course, you must have Python 3 installed for running the tests.

+In order to find your LAN IP, in a bash shell, run `hostname -I` or `ifconfig`, in the case of Linux.
+For Windows, run `ipconfig` in a terminal.

 ## 7. Manually accessing database for each system for debugging